PortGuard vs ManageEngine Device Control Plus: Which USB Control Tool Is Right for You?

 2. Real-Time Policy Enforcement

 When you change a USB policy in Device Control Plus, agents need to check in at their next polling interval before they receive the update.
-Depending on configuration and network conditions, there can be a meaningful delay between policy change and enforcement.
+Depending on configuration and network conditions, there can be a meaningful delay between policy change and enforcement — potentially minutes or longer.

 ManageEngine products are powerful but follow a traditional enterprise IT console design.
-Device Control Plus inherits this pattern: the console is feature-dense and requires time to learn.
+Device Control Plus inherits this pattern: the console is feature-dense, organized around ManageEngine's platform conventions, and requires time to learn.
 For a team that just needs USB control, the interface presents more complexity than necessary.

 PortGuard's web console is purpose-built for USB device management.
-The interface is clean, fast, and focused.
-Most IT admins are productive within minutes, not days.
+The interface is clean, fast, and focused on the workflows IT admins actually use day-to-day.
+Most admins are productive within minutes, not days.
 You don't need ManageEngine platform expertise to get started.

 4. Built for MSPs from Day One

 If you manage USB policies across multiple client organizations, PortGuard's native multi-tenancy lets you manage every client from a single login with full data isolation between tenants.
-Device Control Plus is designed for single-organization use — managing multiple clients would require separate server instances for each.
+Device Control Plus is designed for single-organization use — managing multiple clients would require separate server instances for each, with separate infrastructure, licenses, and maintenance windows.

 5. Transparent, Predictable Pricing

 PortGuard pricing is published on our website: free for up to 5 devices, $2/device/month for Starter, $5 for Pro with API access, and $8 for Enterprise with SSO and SIEM integration.
-You pay monthly with no annual lock-in required.
+You pay monthly with no annual lock-in required, and all plans offer 10% off for annual billing.

 Device Control Plus uses annual per-computer licensing.
-While ManageEngine publishes starting prices, the actual cost for your environment typically requires a quote, especially at scale or with add-on modules.
+While ManageEngine publishes starting prices, the actual cost for your environment typically requires calculating server hosting, database licensing, and admin time on top of the per-seat cost.
 Annual commitments mean less flexibility if your device count fluctuates.

 Where ManageEngine Device Control Plus Wins